Training Educators in the Southern Region Using Aquaponics as a Sustainable Agriculture Solution

 The project goal is to develop a hybrid online and in-person training program for educators to learn the fundamentals and best practices of working with an aquaponics production system.
 This training will enable educators to introduce aquaponics as a sustainable technology for food production to small agricultural business entrepreneurs and homeowners, demonstrate the essential system components, examine production and financial management strategies, and convey food safety best practices to implement during the production and harvest of fish and produce.
 The training material will be accessible online for other land grant universities, colleges, secondary education, USDA agencies, and other government and non-government organizations to utilize.

-The specific objective includes: 1) developing learning modules covering introductory material, system components, operational management, harvesting, food safety protocols, and business/marketing strategies; 2) formating the modules to consist of PowerPoint presentations, videos, interactive activities, quizzes, and other online material essential to exploring all aspects of aquaponics; and 3) finishing the training course with a visit to the aquaponics greenhouse or mobile unit for a hands-on field day to explore operational systems and practice concepts learned in the online course.
+The specific objective includes: 1) developing learning modules covering introductory material, system components, operational management, harvesting, food safety protocols, and business/marketing strategies; 2) formatting the modules to consist of PowerPoint presentations, videos, interactive activities, quizzes, and other online material essential to exploring all aspects of aquaponics; and 3) completing the training course with a visit to the aquaponics greenhouse or mobile unit for a hands-on field day to explore operational systems and practice concepts learned in the online course.

 Education